A tower connecting gauge groups to string topology: The tower of approximations of a mapping space

 To understand the cofibrant diagrams, define a functor that takes a based space (or spectrum) $X$ and produces the diagram

 A map of diagrams $F_i(X) \ra G$ is the same as a map of spaces (or spectra) $X \ra G(i)$.
 This property is clearly useful for defining maps of diagrams one cell at a time.
-We can define a \emph{diagram cell} by applying $F_i$ to the maps $S^{n-1}_+ \ra D^n_+$, and then define a \emph{diagram CW complex} as an appropriate iterated pushout of diagram cells.
-Every diagram CW complex is cofibrant in the projective model structure.
-More generally, if we weaken the definition from relative CW complexes to retracts of relative cell complexes, we get all of the cofibrations in the projective model structure.
+We can define a \emph{diagram cell} by applying $F_i$ to the maps $S^{n-1}_+ \ra D^n_+$, and then define a \emph{diagram cell complex} to be any iterated pushout along coproducts of diagram cells.
+Every diagram cell complex is cofibrant; in fact, the cofibrations are just the retracts of the relative cell complexes.